 4. Right to maintenance

 You have the right as a tenant to request for repairs, if there’s something that is broken and needs fixing.
 The landlord/lady should ensure that the necessary repairs are made upon getting the request.
-Always avoid making repairs on your own or without informing the landlord/lady, as he/she may not want changes made to his/her property.
+Always avoid making repairs on your own or without informing the landlord/lady, as they may not want changes made to their property.
 This might reduce your deposit amount when you decide to move out.
 However, if it is a small repair, you can simply do it on your own.

 5. Right to be informed of rent increment

-Before the landlord/lady increases the rent of your house, he/she should first give you a notice unless stated in the tenancy agreement.
+Before the landlord/lady increases the rent of your house, they should first give you a notice unless stated in the tenancy agreement.
 Typically, increases in rent happen when the lease agreement is being renewed or when someone is moving to a new house.
 The landlord/lady should issue you with a formal written notice/letter of the increase at least one month before.
 The landlord/lady may or may not give a reason for increasing the rent.
 The tenant has the right to object the increment, by notifying the landlord/lady within 30 days of receiving the notice.
 You can lodge your objections to rent increments with the Urban Tenants Association.

 3. Tenant rights when moving out